dns3l/dns3l/docs/README.md

   "name": "Kilgore Trout" }
 ```

 The main authorization logic is based on DNS root suffixes by convention.
 This means the user can read or manipulate everything under `.foo.example.com` and `.bar.example.net`. **You need to model the mapping between allowed root zones per user as groups inside your Active Directory/LDAP DIT**.

 Fine grained control between r/w per root zone per user is actually not supported.
+Nested groups on Active Directory/LDAP level are actually not supported by Dex.

 Privilege escalation applies if `read` and `write` are both available.
 A valid token defaults to `write` in case authorization is disabled.
 In case `email` and `name` are not set any `write` operation is denied.
 In case `email` is not set certificate claiming is denied.

-## Configuration

-## Usage